enkidevs/curriculum/python/core/syntax-and-numerical-operators/python-data-types.md

 ## Content

-Everything in Python has a data type, or *class*[1].
+Every piece of data in Python has a data type.
+In Python these are implemented as *classes*[1].
 The ones you need to know about now are:

 - **Integers** - any whole number.
 Integers belong to the `int` class: